uc-cdis/gdc-cohort-copilot/README.md

 ## Cohort-LLM

 In addition to the containerized application, we also include our source code for developing and evaluating **Cohort-LLM**, the generative language model powering the GDC Cohort Copilot.
+We share all experimental variants of Cohort-LLM on huggingface: [https://huggingface.co/uc-ctds](https://huggingface.co/uc-ctds).

 In order, the steps for our experiments are:
 1. Setup and activate development environment
     ```
     conda env create -f env.yaml